sara-sabr/ITStrategy/_pages/en/ux-maturity.md

 IITB’s score for consistency is 3.0 (~3)/6, **emergent**.
 This means that the design process and outputs are inconsistent, due to isolated UX staff serving conflicting needs and priorities across the organization.
 UX is part of the development process, but only at specific times, not from beginning to end.
 UX processes are still occasionally seen as a detriment to project schedules and team creativity.

-The process factor includes all UX work that occurs (research, design, content creation, etc.) within an organization.
+The **process factor** includes all UX work that occurs (research, design, content creation, etc.) within an organization.
-Overall, for the main factor of process the branch level is at 3.5 (~3)/6, which is emergent.
+Overall, for the main factor of process the branch level is at 3.5 (~3)/6, which is **emergent**.
-Most teams scored around level 3/6 for the process factor, which is emergent level.
+Most teams scored around level 3/6 for the process factor, which is **emergent level**.

 4.**Outcomes factor**